Fall 2018 scholarship competitions

 |NSERC Doctoral||Wed, Oct 3, 2018||4:00-6:00 p.m.||NH 3407 (Boards and Senate room)||This event has passed.|

 |CGS M||Wed, Nov 14, 2018||4:00-6:00 p.m.||NH 3407 (Board and Senate room)||

 This event has passed.

-In order to prepare for the above opportunities, we encourage you to review the scholarship competition information on the graduate studies website, including the eligibility criteria, timelines and University of Waterloo administrative details.
+In order to prepare for the above opportunities, we encourage you to review the scholarship competition information on the Graduate Studies and Postdoctoral Affairs website, including the eligibility criteria, timelines and University of Waterloo administrative details.

 Should you have any specific questions after you review the scholarship websites, please contact your graduate department co-ordinator.